But for the sake of some little mouthful

 Prior to the initial long transportation by road or rail sheep are confined to feed lots for two weeks, fed on dried pellets to get them used to this type of food, as this is the only food they will receive during the long trip by sea to their destination.

 In extremely confined conditions of three sheep per square metre they are crammed into pens on multi decked ships.
 Sometimes these decks are enclosed, in such circumstances the temperature and humidity rises causing much suffering for these poor frightened creatures; many will die from heat stroke, pneumonia, dehydration and starvation.
-Here they stand cramped unable to move and have no choice other than to stand or lay in their own excrement which accumulates alarmingly as you will see from the photographs on the live transportation webpage of Animal Liberation Queensland website Exporting Live Animals.
+Here they stand cramped unable to move and have no choice other than to stand or lay in their own excrement which accumulates alarmingly, you can see this and the other awful conditions sheep endure, including lambs born on the ship, in the links below.

 These cramped and filthy conditions often result in sheep becoming trapped in excrement and under decomposing carcasses which are sometimes left to accumulate.
 Stuck in the vast accumulation of their own excrement, sometimes a foot deep with only six inches of headroom above and unable to move they may be trampled to death by other traumatised sheep struggling not to fall whilst trying to reach what little food and water is available.
 The problem is that live export vessels are equipped to feed only a portion of the sheep at one time, this causes competitiveness as the hungry animals struggle to get what little food there is and during feeding the desperate animals loose their footing and are crushed to death or suffocated as already explained.